Even with a virtual practice, your law office address and the location of your mail service will become part of your firm’s image.

-One of the first things you need when you open a new law practice is a mailing address.
-If you’re a solo practitioner, you may be working out of your house, but you may not want your clients or potential clients knowing where you live.
+One of the first things you need when you open a new law practice is a law office address.
+If you’re a solo practitioner, you may be working out of your house, but you may not want your clients or potential clients to know where you live.
 You may want to invest in a mail service to create a virtual office address for your new firm.

-There are no Fegen Suites in my city, so I looked at other options for creating my virtual law practice.
+There are no Fegen Suites in my city, so I looked at other options for creating my virtual law office address.

 Option 1: Bare-Bones Mail Service

 Many mail-related retail outlets, like the UPS Store and Mailboxes, Etc., have mailboxes for rent.
 It gives you a real street address, not a P.O.
 Box for your address.